-Part-Time Tutor.
-Department of Continuing Education, Oxford University.
+Tutor, Department of Continuing Education, Oxford University.
 Visiting Professor, Oxford Brookes University

-A reputation as one of the foremost scholars on the work of Seamus Heaney led the Irish Literary Society to approach him to organise and present ‘Noli Timere: Reflections on the Life and Work of Seamus Heaney’ in the week following the poet’s death.
-A celebratory event included readings, commentary and film, jointly delivered with Stephen Regan, it was subsequently re-presented at the National Library of Ireland in December 2014, and the following March at the SOFEIR/ French Irish Studies conference in Paris and Oxford Literary Festival.
+Michael’s reputation as one of the foremost scholars on Heaney’s work led the Irish Literary Society to commission Noli Timere: Reflections on the Life and Work of Seamus Heaney in the week following the poet’s death.
+This celebratory event included readings, commentary and film, jointly delivered with Stephen Regan and Esther Armstrong.
+Subsequently it was presented also at the National Library of Ireland in December 2014, and the following March at the SOFEIR/ French Irish Studies conference in Paris and Oxford Literary Festival.

 A Holding Field: Seamus Heaney and Translation premiered in the National Library of Ireland in October 2018.
 A multimedia presentation, like its predecessor, it reflects the wide variety of Heaney’s translation work, involving texts from Latin, Greek, Irish, Anglo-Saxon, French, Italian and Polish literature.
 Its next performance will be at the Seamus Heaney Home Place in Bellaghy on Saturday, 8 February 2020.

 Between 1976 and the 1990s, Michael directed summer schools for the British Council in Poland, Slovakia and Slovenia.
 More recently he has received frequent invitations to give lectures and plenary addresses at events in London, Oxford, Durham, Aberdeen, Dublin, Belfast, Paris, Rennes, Strasbourg, Prague, Gdansk, Tromso, Boston, New York, San Francisco, Savannah and Atlanta, and organised two major public events for the British Academy.